LelsersLasers/Applied-Comp-Sci/Django/WordlePlus/README.md

     - And other various places
 7) Wordle
     - Fulling functioning Wordle game
+        - Color highlighting for wrong, right, and in word
+            - Also highlights the on screen keyboard
+        - Works the same way as the real Wordle (with the double letters, etc)
     - Customizable Settings
         - Word length
         - Number of guesses (can do unlimited)